-Ragnar was shipwrecked on the Northumbrian coast, Ragnar and his crew survived the wreck but after meeting the Northumbrians in battle, most of his men were killed and he was captured and captured by Aelle, King of Northumbria, who ordered him executed by throwing him into a pit filled with poisonus snakes.
-The legend of the Krákumál, which was probably written in Iceland during the twelfth century, reports that Ragnar sang his death song, exhibiting pride that he would soon enter Valhalla, and expressed confidence that a bloody revenge would be reeked by his sons:-
+Ragnar was shipwrecked on the Northumbrian coast, he and his crew survived the wreck but after meeting the Northumbrians in battle, most of his men were killed and he was captured by Ælle, King of Northumbria, who ordered him executed by throwing him into a pit filled with poisonous snakes.
+The legend of the Krákumál, which was probably written in Iceland during the twelfth century, reports that Ragnar sang his death song, exhibiting pride that he would soon enter Valhalla, and expressed confidence that bloody revenge would be reeked by his sons:-

 According to legend, Ragnar was married three times, firstly to the shieldmaiden Lagertha, and later to the noblewoman Þóra Borgarhjortr, and to Aslaug, who, according to to the Tale of Ragnar Lodbrok, written in the thirteenth century, was the daughter of Sigurd and the shieldmaiden Brynhildr.
-Ragnar left several sons, Ivar the Boneless- a Viking leader and by reputation also a berserker, and Hubba, Björn Ironside, Sigurd Snake-in-the-Eye, and Hvitserk.
-On hearing the news of the manner of of their father´s death, the Viking sagas relate that his sons Ivar the Boneless and Ubbe swore to avenge him.
-It is said that when the sons of Ragnar heard news of how their father had met his death, Hvitserk, who was playing chess gripped the piece so hard that blood issued from his finger nails.
-They crossed the North Sea in 866 with a huge fleet (referred to by contemporary sources as the "Great Heathen Army).
+Ragnar left several sons, Ivar the Boneless- a Viking leader and by reputation also a berserker, and Hubba, Björn Ironside, Sigurd Snake-in-the-Eye, and Halfdan Ragnarsson.
+Legend relates that on hearing the news of the manner of their father´s death, the Viking sagas relate that his sons Ivar the Boneless and Ubbe swore to avenge him.
+It is said that when the sons of Ragnar heard news of how their father had met his death, Halfdan, who was playing chess gripped the piece so hard that blood issued from his fingernails.
+They crossed the North Sea in 866 with a huge fleet (referred to by contemporary sources as the 'Great Heathen Army').

 They captured King Edmund of East Anglia, Ivar had Edmund bound to a tree, whereupon Vikings shot arrows into him until he died.
 He was then beheaded.

-They sacked the city of York and met Aelle in battle, who was defeated and captured.
-Aelle was subjected to the blood eagle, a gruesome Viking method of torture and execution which is sometimes mentioned in Nordic saga legends.
+They sacked the city of York and met King Ælle in battle, who was defeated and captured. Ælle was subjected to the blood eagle, a gruesome Viking method of torture and execution that is sometimes mentioned in Nordic saga legends.
 It was performed by cutting the ribs of the victim by the spine, breaking the ribs so they resembled blood-stained wings, and pulling the lungs out through the wounds in the victim's back.
 Salt was sprinkled in the wounds.
 However, earlier English sources do not refer to Ælle's supposed gruesome death and record that both Ælle and Osberht perished in battle, the Anglo-Saxon Chronicle stating that "both the kings were slain on the spot".